fractal-net/fractal/README.md

 |----------|------------|---------|------|---------|
 | Prover   | 24GB  3090 | 32GB    | 8GB  | 8 Cores |
 | Verifier | 24GB  3090 | 64GB    | 16GB | 8 Cores |
+*NOTE: ensure provers have a port open for TCP (on runpod, this will be TCP not HTTP)

 # Installation